Record numbers of migrants head to US border, in fresh test for Biden

 Migrant encounters at U.S.-Mexico border on pace to reach record highs in September

-(Reporting by Lizbeth Diaz in Tijuana, Laura Gottesdiener in Monterrey, and Daina Beth Solomon in Mexico City; Additional reporting by Adrees Latif in Eagle Pass, Jose Luis Gonzalez in Ciudad Juarez, Mike Blake in San Diego and Ted Hesson in Washington; Editing by Rosalba O'Brien)
+(Reporting by Lizbeth Diaz in Tijuana, Laura Gottesdiener in Monterrey, and Daina Beth Solomon in Mexico City; Additional reporting by Adrees Latif in Eagle Pass, Jose Luis Gonzalez in Ciudad Juarez, Mike Blake in San Diego and Ted Hesson in Washington; Editing by Rosalba O'Brien and Sandra Maler)

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))